Veterans Benefits Frequently Asked Questions

-Thomas Jones in the Student Accounting Office can assist you with a book and supplies voucher in order to purchase the items approved from your Vocational Rehabilitation Counselor (VRC) on your approved VA Form 28-1905.
-He can be reached at email@example.com or 313-993-1417.
+Thomas Jones in the Student Accounting Office can assist you with a book and supplies voucher for the on-campus Barnes and Noble Bookstore in order to purchase or rent the items approved from your Vocational Rehabilitation Counselor (VRC) on your approved VA Form 28-1905.
+He can be reached at firstname.lastname@example.org or 313-993-1417.

 Yes, as long as you remain eligible and wish to continue using your benefits.
 This certification is then sent to the St. Louis Regional Processing Office.

 PLEASE NOTE: Your UDM e-mail address is the official method of communication.
 It is important you watch your email for important communications, regarding the use of your VA Education Benefits.

 Yes, the university has a Student Veteran Organization called UDMVSO.
 The chapter is recognized by the Student Veterans of America (SVA).
 The president for the 2014-15 academic year is james A. Dick, Jr. and he can be reached at email@example.com.
 The faculty advisor for the UDMVSO is veteran Dr. Mark Benvenuto, Professor of Chemistry.
 The UDMVSO meets once per month during the fall and winter semesters.
 There is also a listserve for UDMVSO members.
 Please contact Diane Praet, UDM VA Certifying Official if you want to be included in the listserve membership.

 Tutoring - University Academic Services - 3rd Floor in the Library UAS offers free tutoring in most freshman and some upper-division courses.
 UDM also offers study groups conducted by tutors who sit in on specific sections of targeted courses throughout the term and run weekly study sessions primarily in the areas of math, science and statistics.